 Zone Adjacent To

 11 64

 28 64

 51 64, 65 & 66

 52 66

 64 11, 28 & 51

 65 51

 66 51 & 52

 Political Situation, National Objectives, and Bonus Income

 Germany, Japan, and Italy make up the Axis.
 For the moment, the United Kingdom (including Canada), ANZAC, France, and China make up the Allies.
 The United States and the Soviet Union are neutral.
 During this period, many other countries tried to remain neutral as well.
 As the war became global, many neutrals were forced to join one side or the other.

 The following rules reflect the growth and development of these historical events from 1940 on.
-These rules replace the Political Situation and the National Objectives & Bonus Income rules in Axis & Allies Pacific 1940 and Axis & Allies Europe 1940, except for the rules on neutral territories on pages 10 and 11 of the Europe rulebook.
+These rules replace the Political Situation and the National Objectives and Bonus Income rules in Axis & Allies Pacific 1940 and Axis & Allies Europe 1940, except for the rules on Dutch territories on page 9 of this rulebook and the rules on neutral territories on pages 10 and 11 of the Europe 1940 rulebook.

 Germany

-With Germany positioned in Holland/Belgium and poised to continue its attack on France, what remains of the French army and some assorted Allied units are all that stands between them and Paris.
+With Germany positioned in Holland/Belgium and poised to continue its attack on France, what remains of the French army and some assorted Allied units are all that stands between it and Paris.
 With the bulk of its army and air force in Belgium, Germany finds itself in no position to attack the Soviet Union, at least for the moment.

 Political Situation: Germany is at war with France, the United Kingdom, and ANZAC.
 Germany may declare war on the United States, the Soviet Union, or China at the beginning of the Combat Move phase of any of its turns.
 A state of war between Germany and one of these three powers won't affect its relations with the other two.

 National Objective and Bonus Income: Germany's objective is "Lebensraum" (living space).
 Extra space was needed for the growth of the German population for a greater Germany.
 To reflect this objective, Germany collects bonus IPC income during each of its Collect Income phases in the following situations.

 When Germany Is Not at War with the Soviet Union:

 • 5 IPCs representing wheat and oil from the Soviet Union.
 Theme: Beneficial trade with the Soviet Union.

-GLOBAL RULES When Germany Is at War with the Soviet Union:
+When Germany Is at War with the Soviet Union:

-- 5 IPCs per territory if Germany controls Novgorod (Leningrad), Volgograd (Stalingrad), and/or Russia (Moscow).
+- 5 IPCs for each of the following territories Germany controls: Novgorod (Leningrad), Volgograd (Stalingrad), Russia (Moscow).
 Theme: High strategic and propaganda value. - 5 IPCs if an Axis power controls Caucasus.
 Theme: Control of vital Soviet oil production.

 When Germany Is at War with the United Kingdom and France: